 How To Plant Succulents in Containers

-You won’t fInd any plants better adapted for growing in pots than succulents.
-Mostly native to arid regions, succulents store water in their fleshy leaves, stems, and roots, enabling them to resist drought.
-This means they don’t need to be fussed over with frequent watering, so you can go ahead and enjoy a weeklong summer vacation without giving them a second thought.
+If you’re trying to grow and cultivate your own green thumb, succulents are a great starting point.
+You won’t find any plants better adapted for growing in pots.
+Most succulents are native to arid regions and store water in their fleshy leaves, stems, and roots, enabling them to resist drought.
+This means they do not need to be fussed over with frequent watering, so you can go ahead and enjoy a weeklong summer vacation without giving them a second thought.
+Plus, their funky shapes and diverse varieties make growing them truly fun.
+Learn how to make a diverse succulent container arrangement in four easy steps.

-Remove plants from their nursery containers, and plant the largest one on one side of the pot.
+Remove the plants from their nursery containers, and plant the largest one on one side of the pot.
 Surround it with the other plants, clustering similar shapes together.
+Some common succulent types include:

-Sprinkle dark-colored aquarium gravel around each plant so the soil is covered.
+Sprinkle dark-colored aquarium gravel around each plant so that the soil is covered.